trivago/gollum/docs/src/gen/consumer/awsKinesis.rst

 **RecordMessageDelimiter**

   This value defines the string to delimit messages within a record.
-You can set this parameter to "" for disabling.
+To disable this parameter, set it to "".
   By default this parameter is set to "".